wp-plugins/in-over-your-archives/readme.txt

 == Screenshots ==

+1. The archive as implemented on inoveryourhead.net
-1. This is the color customization in the admin section
+2. This is the color customization in the admin section

 == Changelog ==